-LCD Views has received an imaginary memo, purportedly leaked from the offices of BBC Radio 4 flagship ‘Today’ programme, which details why Nigel Farage will not now replace John Humphrys when he retires sometime this year.
+BOILING HAMS : LCD Views has received a memo in a brown paper bag, purportedly leaked from the offices of Brexit Radio 4 flagship ‘Today’, which details why Nigel Farage will not now replace John Humphrys, when he finally, please, for the love of God, retires sometime this year.

 “It’s pretty simple,” our BBC watcher says, “Farage is known to be fairly supportive of Brexit, but he can’t match John Humphrys’ level of bombastic enthusiasm.
 Continuity is important with a change of this magnitude.”

 While many just assumed Farage would step into Humphrys’ shoes when he retires, it seems senior management have consulted with their bosses at 55 Tufton Street who advised they must find someone who can build on Humphrys’ body of work.